 In 1958 he rented half of a building on S. Winnebago and started City Body Shop.
 It wasn’t long and he expanded and moved to 329 S. Court.
 It was bigger, but not big enough to expand.
 The Collier Studebaker [building] became available in the 60s when Studebaker quit making cars in the United States.
 [LaVerne] moved into that building until 1970 when the Anderson building became available at 120 S. 2nd St. across from City Hall.

-After 37 years at 120 S. 2nd St. Bill and his family decided to consolidate both Body Shop and Towing into one location at 301 N. Madison St. Bill, John Toldo, and staff are still providing the best in collision repair at the Madison St. location.
+After 37 years at 120 S. 2nd St., Bill and his family decided to consolidate both Body Shop and Towing into one location at 301 N. Madison St. Bill and his staff are still providing the best in collision repair at the Madison St. location.